 The first cable car to the summit was built in 1969, however, it was destroyed in the early 1990s during the war.
 In 2010, the cable car was rebuilt, providing the quickest and easiest route to the summit.

 After purchasing tickets, visitors hop into the modern cable car for the ride up.
 We suggest securing a spot by the rear window if possible so that you can watch the city shrink as you are whisked to the mountaintop.
 From the Upper Srd Cable Car Station, all summit attractions are accessible on foot, including the restaurant, viewing decks, cross, fort and museum.

 The cable car ride is one of the best things to do in Dubrovnik (it ranks as the second-most popular activity in the city after the Dubrovnik Walls).
 However, there are only two cars, each of which can only carry up to 30 passengers at a time.
-As such, during peak-season there will likely be long lines – especially between 9am and 11am, when it is busiest.
+As such, during the peak Croatia tourist season there will likely be long lines – especially between 9am and 11am, when it is busiest.

 Dubrovnik Cable Car Price

 The listed Dubrovnik Cable Car cost is current as of July 2021.

 Adult: Round Trip – 170 kuna; One Way – 90 kuna